Aiswarya-prasad/CP_Workflow/README.md

-This is an experimental snakemake pipeline to carry out the entire analysis of my Chronic Pancreatitis (CP) microbiome data and obtained by nanopore sequencing.
+This is an experimental snakemake pipeline that can be used to carry out pre-processing and taxonomic classification of nanopore sequencing data (from fast5 to figures) without assembly and using limited resources.

 > This is not (yet) intended to be a ready-to-use pipeline.
 I learnt Snakemake from scratch through the course of this project and would have found a repo like this immensely useful.
 That is the main motivation I had to create this repository.
 Most of the code can be easily understood and reused.<br/>

+## Rulegraph (DAG) for this pipeline

 <p align="center">
   <img src="rulegraph.png" width="500" />